simpledevio/js-training-grounds/src/content/docs/guides/typescript.md

 ## Functions

+Functions in TypeScript can have typed parameters and return values for better predictability.

+To add types to parameters, add colons after the parameters and add the types.
+To add types to the return values, add a colon after the closing parenthesis and add the type after that.

+In this example, we're adding a string type to the name parameter and a string type for the return value.

 ```ts title="main.ts"
 // Functions
 function greet(name: string): string {
   return `Hello, ${name}`;
 }
 ```

+In the next example, we're adding number types to both parameters and a number type for the return value.

 ```ts title="main.ts"
 // Functions